MEGA-TQS/mega-backend/README.md

-# project-tqs
+# Project TQS
-Final project for the course of "Testes e Qualidade de Software"
+Final project for the course of "Testes e Qualidade de Software".